WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 #### Mandatory Parameters

 * **`--file-system-id`** The identifier to give the new file system resource.
-  * UI equivalent = **Storage Name**
+  * UI: **Storage Name**
 * **`--fs.defaultFS`** A string that defines how LiveData Migrator accesses HDFS, which can be specified in a number of forms:
-  * UI equivalent = **Default FS**
+  1. As a single HDFS URI, such as `hdfs://192.168.1.10:8020` (using an IP address) or `hdfs://myhost.localdomain:8020` (using a hostname).
-  * As a single HDFS URI, such as `hdfs://192.168.1.10:8020` (using an IP address) or `hdfs://myhost.localdomain:8020` (using a hostname),
+  1. As a comma-separated list of HDFS URIs, like `hdfs://nn1.localdomain:8020,hdfs://nn2.localdomain:8020` to allow for integration with HA-enabled Hadoop environments.
-  * As a comma-separated list of HDFS URIs, like `hdfs://nn1.localdomain:8020,hdfs://nn2.localdomain:8020` to allow for integration with HA-enabled Hadoop environments, or
+  1. As an HDFS URI that references a nameservice ID defined in the cluster properties, like `hdfs://mynameservice`, where there is a configuration property for the cluster that defines the value of the `dfs.nameservices` value to include that nameservice ID, like `mynameservice` and all required configuration properties for that nameservice, like `dfs.ha.namenodes.mynameservice`, `dfs.namenode.rpc-address.mynameservice.nn1`, and `dfs.namenode.http-address.mynameservice.nn1`, etc.
-  * As an HDFS URI that references a nameservice ID defined in the cluster properties, like `hdfs://mynameservice`, where there is a configuration property for the cluster that defines the value of the `dfs.nameservices` value to include that nameservice ID, like `mynameservice` and all required configuration properties for that nameservice, like `dfs.ha.namenodes.mynameservice`, `dfs.namenode.rpc-address.mynameservice.nn1`, and `dfs.namenode.http-address.mynameservice.nn1`, etc.
+  * UI: **Default FS**

 #### Optional Parameters

 * **`--user`** The name of the HDFS user to be used when performing operations against the file system.
 This user must be an HDFS super user, such as `hdfs`.
 * **`--source`** Provide this parameter to use the file system resource created as a source.
-  * UI equivalent = Defined when choosing the **Add Source** option.
+  * UI: Defined when choosing the **Add Source** option.
 * **`--properties-files`** Reference a list of existing properties files, each that contains Hadoop configuration properties in the format used by `core-site.xml` or `hdfs-site.xml`.
 * **`--properties`** Specify properties to use in a comma-separated key/value list.